 Progressive Muscle Relaxation

-Get Enough Sleep
+Getting Enough Sleep

-- Avoid caffeine and nicotine.
+Consider avoiding or limiting caffeine and nicotine.

-- Do deep breathing before you settle down for the night.
+Consider trying breath work before you settle down for the night.

-- Take a hot bath an hour before sleep.
+Consider taking a hot bath an hour before sleep.